Quick, responsible and discreet removal of Marine Waste

-Veolia provides waste disposal services from some of the world’s largest ocean-going liners, major shipping companies and ports.
-Our marine treatment facility in Marchwood, Hampshire, has been designed and built to handle hazardous and non-hazardous marine wastes from cruise ships, container ships and car carriers.
-It comprises quay-side access for two working barges, a dedicated marine vehicle fleet, a fully-permitted hazardous waste transfer station and a specialist oil recovery plant.
+Veolia provides waste disposal services from some of the world’s largest ocean-going liners, major shipping companies, and ports.
+Our marine treatment facility in Marchwood, Hampshire, has been designed and built to handle hazardous and non-hazardous marine wastes from cruise ships, container ships, and car carriers.
+It comprises quay-side access for two working barges, a dedicated marine vehicle fleet, a fully-permitted hazardous waste transfer station, and a specialist oil recovery plant.

-Our MARPOL reception operates to the highest health, safety and environmental standards, with technical support to ensure you comply fully with strict marine waste legislation.
+Our MARPOL reception operates to the highest health, safety, and environmental standards, with technical support to ensure you comply fully with strict marine waste legislation.
 The facility has the capacity to collect, treat, store and dispose of more than 2,000 tonnes of waste.
 We can tailor our services to your exact needs, working to your deadlines and any limited access issues to provide reliable and efficient waste collections, 24 hours a day.

 How do we create value for you?

-Our purpose-built waste barges, Seagreen and Seahorse, are capable of carrying 320 tonnes of bulk liquid waste and 100 tonnes deck cargo.
+Our purpose-built waste barges, Seagreen and Seahorse, are capable of carrying 320 tonnes of bulk liquid waste and 100 tonnes of deck cargo.
 This means we can collect large volumes of waste out of sight of passengers while they disembark or board, helping to create a positive passenger experience.
 Large offloads, such as furniture and mattresses, can be handled at short notice, minimising any activity on the quayside during busy turnarounds.